 Bringing Diverse Global Perspectives

 CMES’s vast array of ongoing seminar series and topical workshops bring regional experts and diverse perspectives to the Harvard community and beyond.
-CMES hosts long-standing public lecture series including the Middle East Seminar and Turkey in the Modern World (both co-sponsored with the Weatherhead Center for International Affairs) the Middle East Forum, Sohbet-i Osmani, and a series on Israeli Law, Literature, and Society co-sponsored with the Center for Jewish Studies.
+CMES hosts long-standing public lecture series including the Middle East Seminar (co-sponsored with the Weatherhead Center for International Affairs) the Middle East Forum, Sohbet-i Osmani, and the Israeli Law, Literature, and Society series, co-sponsored with the Center for Jewish Studies.
 In response to the unprecedented rapid and dramatic changes that have taken place across the Middle East, CMES organized working groups to address the ongoing transformations in the Arab world with an emphasis on politics, literature, and film and visual arts.
 Ad hoc round table forums organized at CMES on topical regional issues provide an interactive forum for timely scholarly discussion of complex events in the region with participants who have often just returned from the epicenter of these events.